carbon-language/carbon-lang/mlir/docs/DebugActions.md

 interesting handlers.
 The set of possible action queries is detailed in the [`action manager`](#debug-action-manager) section below.

-(TODO: Add connection to existing handlers when they are added)

 ## Debug Action

 A `debug action` is essentially a marker for a type of action that may be